Swiss International Air Lines: Recovery

-The airline annually halved its losses, and in 2006 recorded a net profit of $220 million.
+The airline annually halved its losses and in 2006 recorded a net profit of $220 million.
 The net profit for 2007 was $570 million.
-Biedermann stated in the March 2008 edition of Airways, that "this was the beginning of getting our house back in order."
-He said that help was needed and looked up to Lufthansa as a comparison, so their coming together was natural, even with their differences.
+Biedermann stated in the March 2008 edition of Airways that "this was the beginning of getting our house back in order."
+He expressed the need for assistance and cited Lufthansa as a model, indicating a natural convergence despite their differences.
 Even with the smaller network, Swiss carried the same number of passengers as it did in 2002.

 On 22 March 2005, Lufthansa Group confirmed its plan to take over Swiss, starting with a minority stake (11%) in a new company set up to hold Swiss shares called Air Trust.
 Swiss operations were gradually integrated with Lufthansa's in late 2005, and the takeover was completed on 1 July 2007.
-Swiss joined Star Alliance and became a member of Lufthansa's Miles and More frequent flyer program on 1 April 2006.
+Swiss joined Star Alliance and became a member of Lufthansa's Miles & More frequent flyer program on 1 April 2006.

 The airline set up a regional airline subsidiary called Swiss European Air Lines.
 The carrier had its own air operator's certificate.
-Two divisions – Swiss Aviation Training and Swiss WorldCargo (using the belly capacity of passenger planes) – are also owned by Swiss.
+Swiss also owns two divisions – Swiss Aviation Training and Swiss WorldCargo (which uses the belly capacity of passenger planes).
 Swiss European Air Lines (later renamed Swiss Global Air Lines) has since ceased operations and merged with its parent, Swiss.

 In 2008, Swiss International Air Lines acquired Edelweiss Air and Servair, later renamed Swiss Private Aviation.
 In February 2011, Swiss Private Aviation ceased operations as a result of restructuring.
 The company recommended using Lufthansa Private Jet Service instead.

 In 2007, Swiss ordered nine Airbus A330-300s to gradually replace existing A330-200s and have three-class seating.
 The first A330-300 was put into service on the flagship Zürich to New York-JFK route in April 2009.
-In spring 2010 Swiss operated five A330-300s on medium and long-haul routes.
+In spring 2010, Swiss International operated five A330-300s on medium- and long-haul routes.
 The remaining four A330-300 aircraft joined the fleet in 2011.